 Campus closure: In order to minimize the spread of COVID-19, classes have been moved online and Shoreline’s physical campus will be closed for Summer and Fall Quarters.
 However, classes and services, including academic and immigration advising, will continue to be available online through the free video conference app Zoom, by phone, and by email.

 Updated Webpage: The college has created a central webpage to provide updates, information, and resources about Covid19.
 The college is sending daily updates and will be updating this webpage as the situation develops.

-Task Force: A Communicable Disease Task Force has been meeting regularly for several weeks and has been keeping up to date on local and federal news and government recommendations.
+Task Force: A Communicable Disease Task Force has been meeting regularly and has been keeping up to date on local and federal news and government recommendations.
 This Task Force has also been working on response and preventative measures for the campus.
 If you have questions or concerns related to COVID-19 please contact Derek Levy, Acting Vice President of Students, Equity & Success (206-546-4544), or Yushin Wung, International Student Engagement Manager (206-546-6924).

 Incident Command System (ICS): this is a protocol that the college uses in response to emergency situations.
 It is an organizational tool for staff that answers questions such as:

 - What is my role?
 What are my specific tasks?